Content

 Check out our guide on how to get rid of dandruff for more details and other potential solutions, including dietary and lifestyle changes.

-You’ve spotted those tell-tale white flakes on your shoulders — should you raid the kitchen cupboard or rush to your nearest health food store in search of apple cider vinegar?
+So, you’ve spotted those tell-tale white flakes on your shoulders.
+Should you raid the kitchen cabinets or rush to your nearest health food store in search of apple cider vinegar?
 Probably not.

 Here’s the TL;DR on the ACV dandruff debate: